youssefHosni/Machine-Learning-Engineer-Udacity-Nanodegree/Module 4  [Machine Learning Case Studies]/Power Consumption Forecasting/readme.md

 <h2>overview</h2>

+Power consumption forecasting is s a time series data collected periodically, over time.
+Time series forecasting is the task of predicting future data points, given some historical data.
+It is commonly used in a variety of tasks from weather forecasting, retail and sales forecasting, stock market prediction, and in behavior prediction (such as predicting the flow of car traffic over a day).
+There is a lot of time series data out there, and recognizing patterns in that data is an active area of machine learning research!
 <h2>Motivation and the problem</h2>

 Taking the data of the power consumption from 2007-2009, and then use it to accurately predict the average Global active power usage for the next several months in 2010!